StockSharp/doc/en/topics/HydraAnalyticsShow.md

 ### Running the script and displaying the analysis results using the SBER@TQBR security as an example:

-Running the script and displaying the analysis results using the SBER@TQBR security as an example:

 For example, we [select the template](HydraAnalyticsScripts.md)**Volume within a day**.

 ![hydra analitics main 01](../images/hydra_analitics_main_01.png)